ElReyUno/HackerRank30DayChallenge/README.md

-# HackerRank30DayChallenge
+# HackerRank30DaysOfCode
-Code from HackerRank's 30 Day Challenge.
+Code from HackerRank's 30 Days of Code.